Gerald-Star/Webpack-Development/README.md

 click 'y' when asked if you wanna instal webpack-dev-server

-## To avoud running multiple files on the bundle
+## To avoid running multiple files on the bundle

 set on the output, clean to true.
 This keeps only one file.